 - 12-Step Programs – 12-step programs help individuals work through their addiction in a safe, supportive environment

 Contact us today to learn more about your options for treating an Adderall addiction.

 Why Should I Consider Memphis Recovery Centers?

 Memphis Recovery Centers offers an individualized treatment center.
 We focus on treating your specific issue in a way that works for you.
 As a non-profit center, we often work outside the realm of insurance coverage.
 We want you to stay as long as you need, not what the insurance company says you need.
-We CARE about our clients and want to make sure they receive the treatment necessary to be successful in recovery.
+We care about our clients and want to ensure they receive the treatment necessary to succeed in recovery.
 Some other therapy services we offer are:

 - Music and art therapy

 - Dual diagnosis treatment

 A multiple-modality approach that treats underlying conditions like anxiety or depression is essential to treatment success.

 Get the Help You Need for Adderall Addiction with Support from Memphis Recovery Centers

 At Memphis Recovery Centers, our friendly and knowledgeable staff is standing by to help you overcome your Adderall addiction.
 Our therapists and professionals will help you determine which of our therapy options would be best for you and get you on the road to recovery from Adderall addiction.
 Fill out our online contact form or give us a call today at 866-672-7378 to get started on your journey to a drug-free life.